roylanceMichael/yaclib/README.md

 Java development with maven (https://maven.apache.org/).

-JavaScript and TypeScript development with npm (https://www.npmjs.com/) (http://gulpjs.com/) (https://www.typescriptlang.org/).
+JavaScript and TypeScript development with npm (https://www.npmjs.com/) (http://gulpjs.com/) (https://www.typescriptlang.org/) as well as Angular (https://angularjs.org/).
+Yaclib is currently using Angular 1.

 (optional) CSharp development with the new dotnet core and nuget publishing (https://www.microsoft.com/net/core and https://www.nuget.org/).

 (optional) Python development with pip and wheel (https://pypi.python.org/pypi/pip).

+***

+## How does it work?

+First, Yaclib uses protocol buffers for two roles: model and controller (rest) definitions.
+In order to use Yaclib, you must understand how protocol buffers work (https://developers.google.com/protocol-buffers/).

-The models created are serialized and used throughout any Yaclib application.
+The protobuf models created are serialized and used throughout any Yaclib application.

 Protocol messages that are in the controller protobuf file and have a suffix of controller have the following convention around them: